yanaaaaaaaaaa/Site-layout---SVG/README.md

 Creation of svg

-Practical work No. 2 as part of the advanced skillbox web layout course: 3D modeling course
+Practical work No. 2 as part of the advanced skillbox web layout course: Creation of svg